ruhulamin1398/User-Api---JWT-Token-email-verification-using-nodejs/docs/v1/endpoints.md

     status:200

 {
-    "msg": "All users was deleted ",
+    "msg": "All data was deleted "
-    "users": []
 }

 ```